CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

     / # task _train-test

 4.3 After building the models, this task will score them using a test data set.
 When this has completed you will see a list of score values.
 Interpret these results!
+Lower % is better.

     %WER 83.33 [ 5 / 6, 1 ins, 2 del, 2 sub ]

 - ins = words inserted that were not in the original
-- del = words that were not recognised
+- del = words deleted from the original
-- sub = words that were mistakenly recognised
+- sub = words that were incorrectly substituted for the original

 Here's an example, courtesy of Zara Maxwell-Smith.